top of page

 • Furniture and décor: Dark rattan furniture and colourful ceramics can enhance the tropical and coastal vibe.

-Tropical oasis
+Tropical oasis with LED Pool Lights

 • Colors and materials: Incorporate earthy materials like stone, pebbles, and recycled wood, with touches of bright floral colors.
 Stone flooring and textured tilework create a natural contrast with the pool.